Envelope: Windowed envelopes

 A windowed envelope is an envelope with a plastic or glassine window in it.
 The plastic in these envelopes creates problems in paper recycling.

 Security envelopes

 Security envelopes have special tamper-resistant and tamper-evident features.
-They are used for high value products and documents as well as for evidence for legal proceedings.
+They are used for high value products, private documents that contain personally identifiable information, as well as for evidence for legal proceedings.
+Prior to envelopes, a technique called letterlocking was often used to secure correspondence.

-Some security envelopes have a patterned tint printed on the inside, which makes it difficult to read the contents.
-Various patterns exist.
+Some security envelopes have a pattern printed on the inside, which makes it difficult to read the contents.
+This is called, "tinting" according to the Envelope Manufacturers Association.
+Various tinting patterns exist.
+A number of artists have incorporated security envelope designs into their work, such as: